If you’re here, you must love animals, and I bet your kids do too.

 When a child is interested in an animal, it’s an invitation for great learning and fun play!
-Take a look at our journey where we learnt about wombats through play.
+Take a look at our journey where we learned about wombats through play.

-Jump, hop, slither and fly like an animal.
-Don’t forget the noises too!
+Jump, hop, slither, and fly like an animal.
+Don’t forget the noise too!
 Have some fun finding your inner animal through this wildlife movement dice (free printable).

-Just for fun or a special occasion, these add on for paper straws makes for more dramatic drinking.
+Just for fun or a special occasion, these add on for paper straws make for more dramatic drinking.
 They come as a printable with shark, warthog, snake and lion.

 Download this frog mask and hop about the place.
 Children love acting like frogs.